johnashu/transfer-quickstart/README.md

 Create a fictional customer account or sign in with a existing account to start the process.

-To create a bill, simply click the **Generate a new bill** button.
-One will be randomly generated for you.
+To create a transfer, simply enter an amount and click the **Create Transfer** button.

-## 1. Paying your bill with Transfer UI
+## 1. Transferring to Co2Trust with Transfer UI

 Transfer UI is a feature built into Link, the UI widget provided by Plaid.
 It takes care of connecting your user to a checking or savings account if